 This species is native to South Africa (Karoo and Valley Bushveld, Eastern Cape).

-The specific epithet "mesembryanthoides" means "looking like a Mesembryanthemum" and refers to the species' similar appearance with the plants from the genus Mesembryanthemum.
-The correct and commonly used spelling of this epithet is "mesembryanthemoides," but because Dinter used the spelling "mesembryanthoides" in his original description, this has to be accepted as correct.
+The specific epithet "mesembryanthoides" means "looking like a Mesembryanthemum" and refers to the similar appearance of the species to the plants from the genus Mesembryanthemum.
+The correct and commonly used spelling of the epithet is "mesembryanthemoides," but because Dinter used the spelling "mesembryanthoides" in his original description, it has to be accepted as correct.

 How to Grow and Care for Crassula mesembryanthoides

 Light: Crassula plants prefer full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
 Most Crassulas can be grown indoors if given enough light.